 We also encourage our loyal customers to comment on this blog if they have any ideas or questions.
 Comments will include an entry into the NFT giveaway this year! (*wink wink nudge nudge)

 Finally, thanks for reading my little foray into Spain to find Cecina de León.
-If you have any questions about the upcoming giveaway, products, or orders please email me at email@example.com.
+If you have any questions about the upcoming giveaway, products or orders, please contact us.
 I am usually found out back in the taste test department.